rhelmer/tscc/README.md

 ## Formally Verified Web Standards and Message Passing in Rust

-This project demonstrates two critical use cases for formal verification via Rust's type system:
+This project demonstrates two use cases for formal verification via Rust's type system:

 1.  **Compile-Time Protocol Verification:** Guaranteeing message passing integrity.
 2.  **Web Standard Invariant Enforcement:** Creating types that can only represent valid, policy-compliant states for web concepts (like communication origins).